News and Events

 Children under 18:

-- Two visitors are allowed for hospital visits, clinic appointments, emergency department visits, and surgeries or procedures.
-The individual may rotate daily.
+- Two visitors are allowed for surgeries and procedures.

 - Children who test positive for COVID-19 or are suspected of having COVID-19 can only have one visitor.

 - Family pets can visit (must follow any applicable pet policies).

 - For families with twins or multiples in the neonatal intensive care unit (NICU): If one twin/multiple remains in the hospital and the other has been discharged, the discharged sibling is allowed to visit with parents if the remaining patient is in a private room.

 - Two visitors are allowed at a time when a patient is dying.

 - No more than six visitors total can come each day.

 - One consistent visitor is allowed for the duration of the patient's stay.